ember-learn/guides-source/guides/release/typescript/application-development/addons.md

 - `@types/qunit`
 - `@types/rsvp`

 The `typescript` package provides tooling to support TypeScript type checking and compilation.
-The `@types` packages from [DefinitelyTyped] provide TypeScript type definitions for all of the Ember and EmberData modules.
+The `@types` packages from [DefinitelyTyped][] provide TypeScript type definitions for all of the Ember and EmberData modules.

 <div class="cta">
   <div class="cta-note">
     <div class="cta-note-body">
       <div class="cta-note-heading">Zoey says...</div>
       <div class="cta-note-message">
         Ember also publishes its own native types compiled directly from its source code, as described <a href="https://blog.emberjs.com/stable-typescript-types-in-ember-5-1/">in this blog post</a>.
-For now, we continue to use the <code>@types</code> packages by default for the sake of compatibility with EmberData, because EmberData is not yet compatible with Ember’s native official types.
+For now, we continue to use the <code>@types</code> packages by default for the sake of compatibility with EmberData, because EmberData is not yet compatible with Ember's native official types.
 However, if you do not use EmberData, we <i>highly</i> recommend following the instructions in that blog post to switch to the native types, which are guaranteed to always be 100% correct and 100% up to date!
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="">